cysouw/diathesis/text/c06_adverbials.md

 ### [ NA | –N ] Reflexive anticausative + depictive adverbial {#sec:adverbial-reflexive-transitive-anticausative}

-With many verbs an anticausative is only possible with a manner adverbial and a reflexive pronoun [@next].
+With many verbs an anticausative is only possible with an evaluative adverbial and a reflexive pronoun [@next].
 There is a clear parallel to the diathesis for intransitives described in [@sec:adverbial-reflexive-drop].
+The semantically highly similar *lassen + Infinitiv* construction [@next c] does not need the adverbial (see [@sec:infinitive-lassen-reflexive-anticausative]).

 ::: ex
 a.
 Ich scheine die Wurst mit diesem Messer.
 b.
 Die Wurst schneidet sich schwer mit diesem Messer.
+c.
+Die Wurst lässt sich mit diesem Messer schneiden.
 :::

 Kunze [-@kunze1996: 647] and Steinbach [-@steinbach1998] call this 'middle', Zifonun [-@zifonun2003] 'fazilitives Medium', Wiemer & Nedjalkov [-@wiemer2007: 465-466] classify it as a 'passive-like meaning of reflexive' and Kulikov [-@kulikov2011: 375-376] talks about a 'potential agentless passive'.
 Steinbach [-@steinbach1998: 25ff.] argues that the adverbial is not necessary in the 'middle' construction, but this is because he combines different constructions under the heading of 'middle'.
-The examples without adverbial are discussed here as a separate construction in [@sec:reflexive-anticausative].
+His examples without adverbial are discussed here as a separate construction in [@sec:reflexive-anticausative].

 **Attested Verbs**